bkpree/seamateai/README.md

 *    Thai
 *    Vietnamese

-The assistant can respond in the language used by the passenger, allowing users to interact naturally without manually selecting a language.
+The assistant detects the language used by the passenger and responds in the same language, reducing the need for passengers to navigate a separate language-selection interface.

 ### Technology Stack